ye-spencer/ye-spencer/README.md

 ### Personalized Dex made for keeping up with friends
   It can rate friendships and be more specific for friends

-### Deep Learning Model for Tagging Players (S, R)
-  AI model that produces a confidence rating for who it thinks a picture of a sports player could be, can look based on face, number, and more
-  Can also integrate a program/website that helps people easily categorize by renaming files based on who it is

 ### Lightweight application to send and receive iMesage on desktop (S)
 Apple script seems promising
 On top, connect other popular messaging apps like Instagram, Messenger, WeChat, etc.